troven/meta4apis/README.md

 meta4node - executable wireframe server
 =======================================

-A lightweight server for meta4beta.
+A lightweight server for meta4beta written in NodeJS and ExpressJS.

 meta4beta helps you to quickly build fully working, interactive applications for web and mobile without (much) coding.